A Locals Guide to 6 of the Best Beaches Around Picton, in Prince Edward County, Ontario

 3004 County Rd.
 12 RR#1 Picton ON K0K 2T0 613-393-3319

-The beaches at Sandbanks Provincial Park located just outside Picton are among the best in Canada.
-It’s here that you will find clear blue waters and the worlds largest natural freshwater sandbar and dune formations.
+The beaches at Sandbanks Provincial Park located just outside Picton in Prince Edward County are among the best in Canada.
+It’s here that you will find clear blue waters and the world’s largest natural freshwater sandbar and dune formations.
 With three white sandy beaches for visitors to enjoy, Sandbanks Provincial Park is enjoyed by hundreds of thousands of people annually.
-In fact, the park often reaches capacity by mid-day on the weekends during the summer months.
+In fact, the park often reaches capacity by mid-day during the summer months.

 The first of the three beaches at Sandbanks Provincial Parks is Outlet Beach.
 Located in the East Lake section of the park, Outlet beach is perfect for families with its shallow water and a gradual drop-off.
 The second beach is the Sandbanks Day-Use area.
 Directly on Lake Ontario, Sandbanks beach sometimes has rough waters with moderately sized waves.
 Dunes Beach is the third beach and is located off West Lake.
 With a steep drop off not far from shore, swimmers should exercise caution.
 There are no lifeguards at any of the three Sandbanks Provincial Park beaches.